Non-reciprocal circular dichroism of axial phonons coupled to ferro-rotational order: Abstract

 \section{Abstract}

-X-ray circular dichroism (XCD), defined as the difference in absorption or scattering intensity between X-rays of opposite polarizations, arises from the breaking of spatial inversion or time-reversal symmetry and is thus sensitive to chirality, magnetism, and their interplay.
-Non-reciprocal XCD, in which the dichroic response changes upon reversing the propagation direction of the probe, is generally forbidden in systems with both symmetries.
-Using resonant inelastic X-ray scattering, we identify circularly polarized phonons in ferro-rotational MnTiO$_3$, which we term ferro-rotational phonons.
-Their excitations provide a direct demonstration of non-reciprocal XCD in a system that globally preserves inversion and time-reversal symmetries.
-We propose that a condensate of these phonons, manifested as standing waves, underlies the ferro-rotational order in MnTiO$_3$.
-The interplay among photon helicity, phonon polarization, and the axial ferro-rotational order gives rise to the observed non-reciprocal circular dichroism.
+\djh{Circular dichroism (CD) in X-ray absorption, defined as the difference in absorption between opposite circular polarizations, is fundamentally enabled by the breaking of time-reversal symmetry or inversion symmetry.
+It is therefore sensitive to magnetism, chirality, and their interplay.
+In contrast, the sample symmetry alone is insufficient to determine whether CD in resonant inelastic X-ray scattering (RIXS) is allowed.
+Rather, RIXS-CD is governed by both the sample symmetry and the scattering geometry.
+Here, using RIXS,} we identify circularly polarized phonons coupled to ferro-rotational order in MnTiO$_3$, which we refer to as ferro-axial phonons.
+Their excitations provide a direct demonstration of non-reciprocal \djh{RIXS-CD, in which the dichroic response changes upon reversing the propagation direction of the incident X-rays, although the system globally preserves both inversion and time-reversal symmetries.} We propose that a condensate of these phonons, manifested as standing waves, underlies the ferro-rotational order in MnTiO$_3$.
+The observed non-reciprocal CD reflects the interplay among photon helicity, phonon polarization, and ferro-rotational order.